joost-morsink/FF-admin-module/wiki/calculator.md

 _A data flow graph for all the models._

 ## Caching

-When making a request for some model, the calculator tries to minimize the work being done.
-The [branch](./branch) is checked for cached [`HistoryHash` models](./models/history_hash) which can be used to retrieved cached models of other types.
-Because the `HistoryHash` uniquely determines the entire historical sequence of events, all calculated data can be indexed by this hash.
+When a model is requested, the calculator minimizes computation by leveraging cached results.
+It checks the [branch](./branch) for cached [`HistoryHash` models](./models/history_hash), which serve as unique identifiers for the entire event sequence.
+This allows all derived model data to be efficiently indexed and retrieved using the history hash.

-The calculator has a caching strategy which drives the [Model cache](./model_cache) to store data on the calculator's behalf.
+The calculator uses a caching strategy, delegating storage and retrieval of model states to the [Model cache](./model_cache).

 ## Theories

-A theory is the way the calculator supports calculating models based on a current situation plus some events that have not (yet) been imported into the [Event store](./event_store).
+A theory enables the calculator to compute models based on a current state plus hypothetical events that have not yet been imported into the [Event store](./event_store).
-Using the [`ValidationErrors` model](./models/validation_errors) the set of events can be checked for errors on import on some existing sequence of events.
+The [`ValidationErrors` model](./models/validation_errors) is used to validate these events before import, ensuring consistency and correctness.
-Theories are also used for calculating the [`MinimalExits`](./models/minimal_exits) for an investment option.
+Theories also support calculations such as [`MinimalExits`](./models/minimal_exits) for investment options.

-Results from theory requests are not cached in the [Model cache](./model_cache).
+Results from theory-based calculations are not stored in the [Model cache](./model_cache).

 ## Partitioning

-> Paritioning is, at the time of writing, still a work in progress.

-Partitioning is a system that splits a model into multiple entities for storage.
-Thereby optimizing network transfer and memory usage when [calculating](./calculator).
+Partitioning splits a model into multiple segments, improving efficiency in storage, network transfer, and memory usage during [calculation](./calculator).
+It is especially effective for models with many indexed entries, allowing dynamic partitioning based on entry count and size.
+Each partitioned model includes header data for global information and to determine the required number of partitions.
+The goal of choosing a paritioning scheme is to minimize the number of partitions affected by any single event, maximizing performance and scalability.